wp-plugins/ra-qrcode/readme.txt

 2. the qr code generated

 == Changelog ==
+1.0.0 Fisrt stable version
-0.1.0 First stable version of the plugin
+0.1.0 First version of the plugin

 == Upgrade Notice ==
 .